codeinsightsorg/codeinsights/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU General Public License (GPL).
 See `LICENSE.txt` for more information.

 ## Contact